nvengal/trailhead/README.md

 ## What's being deployed?

-The roles in the `playbook.yml` file corresponding to the `roles` directory determine the infrastructure that is built on the managed node.
+The roles in the `playbook.yml` file and corresponding `roles` directory determine the infrastructure that is built on the managed node.
 Currently, the following roles are being deployed:

 - apt
   - Installs repository tools and unattended-upgrades